Victims remembered as Frankfurt beats Bayern in Bundesliga

 Younes, who troubled Bayern’s defense in the first half, was involved in one goal, then scored the other as he helped Frankfurt reinvigorate the title race.

+“We didn't learn from the Bielefeld game,” Bayern captain Manuel Neuer said, referring to his team coming from two goals down to draw 3-3 in its previous game.
+“You have to be aggressive from the start.”

-Leipzig can cut Bayern’s lead to two points with a win at Hertha Berlin on Sunday, and Frankfurt is just seven points off the pace – level on points with third-place Wolfsburg – after maintaining its outstanding start to the year with its eighth win from nine games in 2021.
+Leipzig can cut Bayern’s lead to two points with a win at Hertha Berlin on Sunday.
+Frankfurt is level on points with third-place Wolfsburg after maintaining its outstanding start to the year with its eighth win from nine games in 2021.

 FRANKFURT FLYING